-Contrarily, a public warehouse has all of the infrastructure, equipment, and employees in place.
+Conversely, public warehousing offers all of the infrastructure, equipment, and employees in place.
 There is no capital investment required, which means money will not be diverted away from other essential aspects of your business.

-2. No Property Tax For Tenants Of A Public Warehouse
+2. No Property Tax For Tenants Of Public Warehousing

 Property taxes are a huge expense for companies that own large warehouses.
 Failure to pay taxes on time results in fines and penalties, further increasing the cost.
 In tough financial times, that kind of liability can cause serious problems that may be difficult, or impossible, to recover from.

 On the other hand, there are no property tax liabilities with public warehouse space for the tenants.
 Those costs are the sole responsibility of the warehouse provider.

 Owning a private warehouse restricts your company’s ability to relocate should the need arise.
 It can take a great deal of time and effort to sell a privately held warehouse facility, find a new location, and build to suit your needs.

 However, public warehousing offers a great deal of flexibility since typical lease agreements only require a 30 or 60-day notice before moving.
 In addition, expanding into a new territory or geographic location can be facilitated with ease by utilizing other public warehouse spaces.

 If you’re the owner and operator of a private warehouse, inventory control, sorting, packaging, shipping, and receiving are all up to your company to manage.
 Employees must be hired, trained, and supervised in order to ensure quality and compliance.